“Anything is possible and you guys helped me realize that I can do a lot of things with my life to change the world for the better.”

 At Tech Trek, girls are immersed in a world that empowers and encourages them to think about themselves as future scientists, engineers, mathematicians, and computer specialists.
-Watch this video of one of the 2013 Tech Trek sites to learn more about the camp.

-This one-week STEM camp for rising eighth-grade girls got its start 15 years ago, when AAUW of California member Marie Wolbach applied for an AAUW Community Action Grant to open a science camp for girls on the Stanford University campus.
+This one-week STEM camp for rising eighth-grade girls got its start 20 years ago, when AAUW of California member Marie Wolbach applied for an AAUW Community Action Grant to open a science camp for girls on the Stanford University campus.
 Wolbach and AAUW of California have since expanded the program to 10 camps in California alone.

 The program puts AAUW’s groundbreaking Why So Few? research report into action.
 Tech Trek’s formula follows the report’s recommendations, introducing girls to role models and career choices and giving campers the opportunity to reside on a college campus.
 Find out how you can support a camp today!